 … Daughter Leslie is a salon owner in Northern California and her clients know that they’ll get more than just the latest ombre look when they sit in her chair.

 For more than a decade, I’ve had front row seats to the Spirit Show and should by now be a full-fledged groupie waiting at the stage door waving paper and pen.
 Without fail every performance has amazed, opened doors, lifted people up by their bootstraps, comforted, healed, matured, and loved.
 I’m a practicing “reluctant” so Spirit has had to prod a bit to get me to step out from behind Oz’s curtain and into my potential.

 When they told me to write #spiritsays, I had no idea that it would evolve into a nightly serial of clichés, pop culture, and butt-kicking wisdom, nor did I understand the impact that it would have.
 Of course, Spirit intended to pack an inspirational punch, but I thought I was being offered “lite duty” for time well-served.
 I should have known better.
 Spirit is always evolving us; opening doors for us to sustain and support others.
 Love (serving others) is, after all, what we came here to do.
 Just ask Jesus or Buddha.

 Who is Spirit Says

 I’ve been working on “What the #%@!
-Chuck”, a book about my Forrest Gump journey for several years, and as a talk show host recently pointed out, it is about time it was published so watch for it in 2018.
+Chuck” (or whatever title it ends up having), a book about my Forrest Gump journey for several years, and as a talk show host recently pointed out, it is about time it was published so watch for it in 2019.
 (Thanks Matt for the swift kick!)
 In the meantime, here’s your spoonful of #spiritsays sugar.